Turkey Tail Mushroom: Benefits, Evidence and How to Use It

 • Turkey Tail is not recommended during pregnancy or breastfeeding — no safety data exists for these populations

-• If you are on immunosuppressant medications (e.g., post-organ transplant), Turkey Tail's immune-enhancing effects may be contraindicated — consult your healthcare professional first
+• If you are on immunosuppressant medications (e.g., post-organ transplant), Turkey Tail's traditional uses may require caution — consult your healthcare professional first

 • If you have a known mushroom allergy, avoid Turkey Tail